iee-ihu-gr-course1941/ADISE19_CholidouA/README.md

 ADISE19_CholidouA

-A Tic-Tac-Toe game written in PHP and SQL.s
+A Tic-Tac-Toe game written in PHP and SQL that runs in a browser.